DylanAlloy/UnicornBreakfast/README.md

   `sudo python main.py`

-Once the box is up and running and you're ssh'd into it, it's time to install Caravel.
-This wouldn't be handled by Ansible (maybe someone can find a way?) due to the pip implementation stalling out.
-Other people have reported the issue but there was a generic reponse from the Ansible team (though they have an overwhelming amount of requests).
+Once the box is up and running and you're ssh'd into it, it's time to create your Caravel user and start it up.

-`sudo pip install caravel`

 `fabmanager create-admin --app caravel`
    - Keep these credentials in mind, you'll need them to log into Caravel.